How To Drill Out A Lock – Easy to Follow Step-by-Step Guide

-Drill as slowly as possible, but do ensure that you apply constant pressure to the drill.
-If you drill too fast, you are unlikely to maintain the line you need and you may cause damage to other areas of the lock that will prevent this technique from working properly.
+Drill as slowly as possible, but ensure you apply constant pressure to the drill.
+If you drill too fast, you are unlikely to maintain the line you need, and you may cause damage to other areas of the lock that will prevent the technique from working properly.

 4. Increase Bit Size

-Move to a ¼-inch bit and drill again, ensuring that you go into the existing hole.
-This will further break the pins and should make it much easier to open the lock.
+Move to a ¼-inch bit and drill again, ensuring you go into the existing hole.
+This will break the pins and should make it much easier to open the lock.